wso2-extensions/identity-organization-management/README.md

 ```
 **Notes**

-- Assigning a **mandatory** role it will be applied to the organization tree.
+- Assigning a **forced** role it will be applied to the organization tree.
 - For example, if user `U1` assign role `R1` to organization `A` it will be assigned to all the sub-organizations (B, C, D, E).
 - After that, the database table `UM_USER_ROLE_ORG` will look like this.